-Typically, you want your email to appear to come from the user and the domain where you receive email; sometimes the outbound server is in a different domain than the inbound server.
-You can cause sendmail to alter outbound messages so that they appear to come from a user and/or domain other than the one they are sent from: You masquerade (page 982) the message.
+Typically you want your email to appear to come from the user and the domain where you receive email; sometimes the outbound server is in a different domain than the inbound server.
+You can cause sendmail to alter outbound messages so that they appear to come from a user and/or domain other than the one they are sent from: In other words, you masquerade (page 1042) the message.

-There are several lines in sendmail.mc that pertain to this type of masquerading; each is commented out in the file that Red Hat distributes:
+Several lines in sendmail.mc pertain to this type of masquerading.
+Each is commented out in the file that Red Hat distributes:

-- dnl MASQUERADE_AS('mydomain.com')dnl
+dnl MASQUERADE_AS('mydomain.com')dnl

-- dnl MASQUERADE_DOMAIN(localhost)dnl
+dnl MASQUERADE_DOMAIN(localhost)dnl

-- dnl FEATURE(masquerade_entire_domain)dnl
+dnl FEATURE(masquerade_entire_domain)dnl

-The MASQUERADE_AS statement causes email that you send from the local system to appear to come from the domain specified within the single quotation marks (mydomain.com in the commented out line in the distributed file).
+The MASQUERADE_AS statement causes email that you send from the local system to appear to come from the specified domain (mydomain.com in the commented-out line in the distributed file).
 Remove the leading dnl and change mydomain.com to the domain name that you want mail to appear to come from.

 The MASQUERADE_DOMAIN statement causes email from the specified system or domain to be masqueraded, just as local email is.
-That is, email from the system specified in this statement is treated as though it came from the local system: It is changed to appear to come from the domain specified in the MASQUERADE_AS statement.
+That is, email from the system specified in this statement is treated as though it came from the local system: It is changed so that it appears to come from the domain specified in the MASQUERADE_AS statement.
 Remove the leading dnl and change localhost to the name of the system or domain that sends the email that you want to masquerade.
-If the name you specify has a leading period, it specifies a domain; if there is no leading period, it specifies a system or host.
-You can have as many MASQUERADE_DOMAIN statements as necessary.
+If the name you specify has a leading period, it specifies a domain.
+If there is no leading period, the name specifies a system or host.
+The sendmail.mc file can include as many MASQUERADE_DOMAIN statements as necessary.